-The Alzheimer's Association and the U.S. POINTER study's Coordinating Center at Wake Forest University Medical Center have been closely monitoring the novel coronavirus (COVID-19) and are acting to ensure the safety of participants and staff, and to protect the scientific integrity of the study to the best of our ability.
+The Alzheimer's Association and the U.S. POINTER study's Coordinating Center at Wake Forest University Medical Center continues to closely monitor the novel coronavirus (COVID-19).
+We are taking all necessary precautions at each of our study locations to ensure the safety of participants and staff as well as protect the scientific integrity of the study to the best of our ability.

 The U.S. Study to Protect Brain Health Through Lifestyle Intervention to Reduce Risk (U.S. POINTER) is a two-year clinical trial to evaluate whether lifestyle interventions that simultaneously target multiple risk factors protect cognitive function in older adults (age 60-79) at increased risk for cognitive decline.
 The currently participating sites are